capsidjs/evex/README.md

 ## Usage

 First create the store with `@store` decorator`.
-The store store need to be a capsid component as well.
+The store needs to be a capsid component as well.

 ```js
 const { component } = require('capsid')